Abhishek-Rath/100-days-of-code/r1-log.md

 ### R1D3 - 12/11/2021
 Finished making of Weather App using Vanilla JS and openweathemap API.
 Deployed the website using netlify.

+### R1D4 - 13/11/2021
+Started Random Quote Generator app using HTML, CSS, JavaScript.
+Worked on layout of the website.